idjorgon/study-assistant/README.md

 ## Getting Started

+1. Create a .venv environment in VSCode (you'll need Python as a prerequisite)
-- Create .env file for API keys and other env variables (reach out for credentials):
+2. Create .env file for API keys and other env variables (reach out for credentials):

 + AZURE_OPENAI_API_KEY
 + AZURE_ENDPOINT